julie-christopoulos/julie-christopoulos.github.io/project.md

 *Figure 5: Summary of the residuals for 5 test flights.*

-The plots in Fig. 4 and Fig 5. illustrate the performance of the predictions agains the observations (quality-checked MLHs)
+The plots in Fig. 4 and Fig 5. illustrate the performance of the predictions agains the observations (quality-checked MLHs).
+Fig. 5 illustrates a much closer relationship to the one-to-one line compared to the default method.
+However, it is clear there is still some room for improvement.
+The ensemble learning method has a tendency to underpredict deeper MLHs (> 1500m) and overpredict MLHs around 1000m.
+This is evident in the residuals (Fig 5.) as well.
+Overall, there is much greater improvement to the default method without the need of manual inspection.

 ## Test Flight Results

+Below are backscatter curtain plots illustrated the modeled (magenta) vs. quality-checked MLHs for two flights in the test dataset.
+This figures illustrate the model's capability of capturing a MLH that is representative of the archived, quality-checked values.

 ### 20190710 ACT-America Test Flight